 As you write for each type of production, keep in mind this philosophy and approach to writing outlined here.
 As Vice President of Media Development, my desire is that each of us reflects on our own work and try to add value to our viewers every day.
 Templates, deadlines, procedures are all good and all needed, but at the end of the process we are people communicating to other people.
 Any chance to touch another’s thoughts, practice, and humanity should be leveraged.

-3.3 General PD 360 Style guide
+3.3 General PD 360 Style Guide

-A dedicated 6 sec open is created for each series, such as “Practical PD” These opens are refreshed as needed.
+A dedicated six sec open is created for each series, such as “Practical PD.”
+These opens are refreshed as needed.
 These are generally scripted projects and can use narration for exposition and to hit critical ideas.
-Usually these programs have between 2 to 10 segments with the normal being around 5.
+Usually these programs have between two to 10 segments with the normal being around five.
 Current series in PD 360 are Equity and Innovation, Practical PD, 100%, Innovation Lab Network.

 3.3 Common Core Segments